 HRC at First Ever Federal LGBT Youth Summit

-June 8, 2011 by Ellen Kahn, Family Project Director
+June 8, 2011 by Ellen Kahn, Director of the Children, Youth & Families Program

 I was honored to represent HRC at the first ever Federal LGBT Youth Summit these fast two days, hosted by the Department of Education’s Office of Safe and Drug Free Schools.
 In addition to Assistant Deputy Secretary Kevin Jennings and many of his DOE staff members, the Centers for Disease Control (CDC), Substance Abuse and Mental Health Services Administration (SAMHSA), Health Resources and Services Administration (HRSA), the Department of Justice, and other federal agencies were well represented.
 Many of the federal agency representatives “came out” as LGBT while speaking at the two-day meeting, and for some- especially those who have worked in Government positions for many years- it was an emotional experience.
 For years, these dedicated LGBT and ally professionals had to keep a low profile.
 Often times the best they could do was to find creative (covert) approaches to fund and implement any LGBT-inclusive programs.
 History was made today.
 This summit is unprecedented and would not be possible without a genuinely supportive President and Administration, including Secretary Arne Duncan and his staff.